cnguyen-de/sli-tailwind/tailwindcss.md

 </div>

 <!--
-We won't go deep into the battle betwen semantic and utility classes since it can be a whole own talk.
+There a a lot of discussions between semantic and utilitity class methodology.
+But we won't go deep into that today.

 However some points are worth taking into consideration is that, ...